 - 3. Set the Vertical and Horizontal Alignment to position objects within cells. - 4.
 Set Row height or Column width. - Display the Row tab of the Cell Properties palette.
 To make all selected rows the same height, enter a number in the Height field, and press Enter. - Display the Column tab of the Cell Properties palette.
 To make selected columns the same width, enter a number in the Width field, and press Enter.
 To size each selected column to its contents, click Fit to Contents. - 5.
-To make the row a form, select Row is a form.
-See Chapter 25, "Designing and Implementing Forms."
-Due to limitations of HTML, you cannot make a column a form. - 6.
 Select Row is a header to format the cells as a row heading.